sirgallo/leetcode/docs/binarySearch.md

 so in general, binary search has a runtime complexity of log2(n) to run in worst case.

+so Big O of of binary search is logN

 **NOTE**

 Binary search REQUIRES the list to be in sorted order to work properly.